 The conference will take place at the Imperial Riding School Renaissance Vienna Hotel.
-To reserve a room under the group rate, bookings must be made before 07/11/14.
-For additional information, click here.
+To reserve a room under the group rate, bookings must be made before July 15, 2014.
+For additional information, please click here.

 Getting To and Around Vienna

 IGES has negotiated discounted rates with United Airlines and with the Vienna Public Transport Authority (Wiener Linien).
 For additional information, click here.

 Invited Speakers and Topics

 Enrichment Designs for the Development of Personalized Medicine

 Krista Fischer, Tartu University, Estonia